ronkorland/puppet-marathon/README.md

 ## Overview

 This Puppet module manages the Marathon framework for Apache Mesos.
-It is very early, and presently just manages the configuration files.

 ## Usage